Ingatestone Hall in Essex

 The Gardens

 Ingatestone Hall is surrounded by ten acres of enclosed gardens comprising extensive lawns, walled garden and stew pond.
 In the garden there are several routes to take around the garden, whether it’s The Lime Walk lined with trees, The Nut walk named as it is lined with Hazel trees and The Wild Walk, an area to encourage wild life.
 Each one makes an interesting and exciting adventure for little ones.
-We spent lots of time exploring the gardens, Eden was so excited to explore.
-For her she found it magical, her imagination ran wild.
+We spent lots of time exploring the gardens.

 Ingatestone Hall Gardens